hirosystems/platform-template-fundraising-dapp/README.md

 1. **Start Devnet in Hiro Platform**

    - Log into the [Hiro Platform](https://platform.hiro.so)
-   - Navigate to your project and start Devnet
+   - Navigate to your project and start Devnet (do not opt to update the Devnet deployment plan, as it's pre-configured with some contract calls to initialize the project)
    - Copy your API key from either:
      - The Devnet Stacks API URL: `https://api.platform.hiro.so/v1/ext/<YOUR-API-KEY>/stacks-blockchain-api`
      - Or from https://platform.hiro.so/settings/api-keys